Shahid-Khan2019/Legal-Clause-Similarity-Assignment/README.md

 The objective of this assignment was to build and compare baseline deep learning models that identify whether two legal clauses convey the same meaning.

 Both the **code file** and **report** are included here:
-- `legal_clause_similarity_colab.ipynb` → Complete code for preprocessing, model training, and evaluation.
+- `Code.ipynb` → Complete code for preprocessing, model training, and evaluation.
-- `i232038_LegalClauseSimilarity_Report.pdf` → Detailed report with architecture explanation, metrics, graphs, and examples.
+- `22I-2019_ShahidUllah.pdf` → Detailed report with architecture explanation, metrics, graphs, and examples.

 ---